 - Personal Atmosphere – Everybody knows your name at Chowan.
 Each student’s individual qualities are discovered through working with faculty, staff, and fellow classmates.

 Adult Degree Completion Program students are provided access to all student services, to include, but not limited to, Whitaker Library, all electronic resources (Blackboard, email, Internet, Aviso, MyCU, etc.), athletic and cultural/social events, Office of Academic Success, academic advising, counseling services, and campus ministries.
 An orientation for students is held each August and January.

-The University has articulation agreements with the North Carolina Community College System, Roanoke-Chowan Community College, and Paul D. Camp Community College in Franklin, Virginia.
+The University has articulation agreements with the North Carolina Community College System, Roanoke-Chowan Community College, Halifax Community College, and Paul D. Camp Community College in Franklin, Virginia.
 These agreements address the transfer of students to Chowan.
 Community college graduates who have earned 64 semester hours of academic credit in approved college transfer courses with a grade of “C” or better in each course and an overall grade point average of at least 2.0 on a 4.0 scale will receive at least 64 semester hours of academic credit and junior status upon admission to the University.
 In addition, the University has an articulation agreement with Tidewater Community College’s graphic design program.